Paisley Park Cover Final

 Be sure to validate what you get before you buy tickets!

 Then there is the complimentary beverage.
 This one’s sinful, and it even breaks my heart to say it.
 It’s a complimentary drink – one.
-The complimentary drink is your choice of a soda can or a bottle of water to help yourself from a commercial fridge.
+The complimentary drink is your choice of a soda can or a bottle of water from a commercial fridge to help yourself.
 And, while Prince never allowed alcohol at Paisley Park, there’s a coffee bar on hand.
-I don’t think this token drink is up to Prince’s standards, and I think he’d be horrified.
+I don’t think this token drink is up to Prince’s standards, and he’d be horrified.
 Can we get fresh juice, some kombucha, el fresco – something?

 And, while the estate is loaded with fantastic memorability, I was ultimately disappointed that I did not get to see any of Prince’s personal space.
 I was equally disappointed by the double standards.
-Particularly, no photography, but let’s raid his vault!
+Remarkably, there is no photography, but let’s raid his vault!

 Feel free to refer to me as Darling Nikki going forward, and please let me know what your favorite songs are or how Prince impacted you!